 Promotional Email Newsletter

-Promotional Email Newsletter – a promotional email newsletter can present your patients with information on any new procedures, discounts, and open-door events you may organize.
-In plastic surgery, it is a common practice that clinics use promotional emails to promote other clinics that may complement their services or even new surgeons who join their practice.
+Promotional Email Newsletter—A promotional email newsletter can inform your patients about any new procedures, discounts, and open-door events you may organize.
+In plastic surgery, it is common for clinics to use promotional emails to promote other clinics that may complement their services or even new surgeons who join their practice.

 The Second Step

-It would help if you only implemented the second step once.
-The first email in a series you send out should be a masterpiece that you should only tweak here and there on the off-page level to see whether different formatting approaches and styling can improve your click-through rate.
+It would help if you implemented the second step only once.
+The first email in a series you send out should be a masterpiece you tweak on the off-page level to see whether different formatting approaches and styling can improve your click-through rate.

-Use Newsletter as a Portal to Your Website
+Use the Newsletter as a Portal to Your Website

 Your newsletter does not bring much value on its own.
-However, the real power and why email campaigns pay off so much is that they can direct your audience where you need them – on your website.
-Here, every visit is counted and may convert more readers into potential patients.
+However, the real power of email campaigns, and why they pay off so much, is that they can direct your audience where you need them – on your website.
+Every visit is counted here and may convert more readers into potential patients.

 Write Mobile-Friendly Emails